taimoor1234567/database-lab-engine/README.md

 - API and CLI to automate the work with DLE snapshots and clones.
 - By default, PostgreSQL containers include many popular extensions ([docs](https://postgres.ai/docs/database-lab/supported-databases#extensions-included-by-default)).
 - PostgreSQL containers can be customized ([docs](https://postgres.ai/docs/database-lab/supported-databases#how-to-add-more-extensions)).
 - Source database can be located anywhere (self-managed Postgres, AWS RDS, GCP CloudSQL, Azure, Timescale Cloud, and so on) and does NOT require any adjustments.
-There is NO requirements to install ZFS or Docker to the source (production) databases.
+There are NO requirements to install ZFS or Docker to the source (production) databases.
 - Initial data provisioning can be at both physical (pg_basebackup, backup / archiving tools such as WAL-G or pgBackRest), or logical (dump/restore directly from the source or from files stored at AWS S3) levels.
 - For the logical mode, partial data retrieval supported (specific databases, specific tables).
 - For the physical level, continuously updated state is supported ("sync container") making DLE a specialized version of standby Postgres.